 Understanding JD.com's Unusual Options Activity

-On Friday, shares of JD.com (NASDAQ:JD) saw unusual options activity.
-After the option alert, the stock price moved down to $76.06.
+Shares of JD.com (NASDAQ:JD) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $72.45.

 Three Signs Of Unusual Options Activity